elfod/SquarespaceHacks/README.md

 Each hack is in a separate folder with instructions, if you have any suggestions or bugs please contact me through my website or github, thanks.

-Gareth Harris (Elfod), Feb 2013, cannedelf.com Ó¿Õ¬
+Gareth Harris (Elfod), elfod.net Ó¿Õ¬